nurdann/ArithmeticaHS/README.md

 ```
 Source: https://en.wikipedia.org/wiki/Left_recursion

-The full grammar for an arithmetic expression using subtraction and division is as follows,
+Let's add negation as well.
+Then, the full grammar for an arithmetic expression using subtraction and division is as follows,

 ```
 Expression -> Term Expression'